What is Coade stone?

 Mrs Coade’s stone

 Eleanor Coade was a pioneer: a pioneering businesswoman who sold a pioneering artificial stone to the front-rank architects of her day.
-Examples of this work can be found all across England – from the Georgian terraces of London to the great country houses of the late-eighteenth century, from Buckingham Palace to Brighton Pavilion.
+Examples of this work can be found all across England – from the Georgian terraces of London to the great country houses of the late 18th century, from Buckingham Palace to Brighton Pavilion.

-In the last decade, the rediscovery of the recipe has meant that new Coade stone objects have begun to be produced again, allowing us to replace sculptures like the Gothic Cross at Stowe which once seemed lost for good.
+In the last decade, the rediscovery of the recipe has meant that new Coade stone objects have begun to be produced again, allowing us to replace sculptures like the Gothic Cross at Stowe, which once seemed lost for good.

-Our places with Coade stone features:
+National Trust places with Coade stone features